 Staying stationary for prolonged periods of time stresses the spine and can make back pain much worse.

-- See if there is room at the back of plane to do some quick stretching, which can provide more flexibility to the back and ease stiffness.
-Just be sure not to get up and move when there are jerking movements.
+See if there is room at the back of plane to do some quick stretching, which can provide more flexibility to the back and ease stiffness.
+Just be sure not to get up during turbulence.

-A long flight provides plenty of time to relax, with just some suggestions including:
+A long flight provides plenty of time to relax.
+Try:

-- Getting comfortable via a back or neck support, sitting properly or reclining your seat, and maybe even taking some pain medication prior to your flight
+- Getting comfortable via a back or neck support, sitting properly, or reclining your seat.

-- Breathing slowly (inhale deeply, count to five, exhale slowly and repeat 10 times) to relax your muscles and nerves
+- Breathing slowly (inhale deeply, count to five, exhale slowly, and repeat ten times) to relax your muscles and nerves.

-- Listening to some soothing music on an iPod
+- Listening to some soothing music in your headphones.

-Hopefully these tips will help and even spark some more ideas as you prepare to deal with your back pain on a vacation plane ride.
+Hopefully these tips will help, and maybe even spark some more ideas of your own as you prepare to manage your back pain on your next plane ride.